-It is often helpful to let people know about the final rule in other ways, for example: on our website, on social media, in a press release, through a mailing list, or through direct outreach to stakeholder groups.
+It is often helpful to let the public know about the final rule in other ways, for example by providing information on our website, on social media, in a press release, through a mailing list, or through direct outreach to stakeholder groups.
 You should work with [agency office] to coordinate publicity related to a final rule.